statikfintechllc/Ascend-Institute/FOUNDER_LOG.md

 I built it with:

 A cracked iPhone.
+(got a new one)

 A Microsoft Go 3 with 4GB of RAM — a literal potato.
+(Recently upgraded to: Ryzen 9900x, 2x 3060 msi 12gb, 128gb ddr5, 6tb nvme)

 A broken external drive.
+(yup, toasted)

 A half-dead charger held together by tape.
+(Moved to better cord and a real computer)

 No dev team.